Updated as of August 24, 2020

 It is also a good practice to make sure that you stay in touch with brothers during this time to make sure they are all healthy and safe.
 Be aware of their travel plans, encourage them to stay quarantined if they are not feeling well, and create a system to check-in with everyone on a regular basis.
 Please do not hesitate to reach out to our staff if you have any additional questions or concerns.A Conversation with Ross Szabo on Mental Health & Coronavirus

 The Ability Experience

-The Ability Experience has canceled Gear Up Florida, Journey of Hope and Build America, and will communicate any and all updates directly to team members and parents.
-For more information specific to these events, please visit The Ability Experience COVID-19 page.
+The Ability Experience is currently recruiting for 2021 Gear Up Florida, Journey of Hope and Build America, and will communicate any and all updates directly to team members and parents.

 As always, stay in contact with your Regional Director of Chapter Services to receive support for all your efforts tied to The Ability Experience.The Ability Experience Updates